 Signs, Symptoms, and Treatments for Seasonal Allergies

-In this post, we’ll explore seasonal allergies, what their signs and symptoms look like, and how to treat them/seek additional help.
+In this post, we’ll explore seasonal allergies, what their signs and symptoms look like, treatment options, and when to seek additional help.

 Mold is also sometimes classified as a seasonal allergy, as the release of spores is often linked to asthma and creates a similar experience in those who are allergic.